ucrdrk/github_workshop/README.md

  9 FAILED TESTS
 ```

-Notice, that unlike last time in [Running the Tests](#running-the-tests), you fail only 9 tests, instead of 12.
-That's progress ;-).
+Notice that, unlike last time in [Running the Tests](#running-the-tests), you now fail only nine tests instead of twelve.
+That’s progress 😉.

-### Getting Your Implementations of the functions Back to the Original Repository on Github
+### Getting Your Implementations Back to the Original Repository on GitHub

-Now you want to get your code back to the original GitHub repository, for which you don't have permission.
-Don't worry, there's a way to do that.
+Now you want to get your code back to the original GitHub repository, for which you don’t have permission.
+Don’t worry—there’s a way to do that.

 First, you need to get the code back to your forked version of the repository.
-That's relatively easy, but we need to first address authentication.
+That’s relatively easy, but we first need to address authentication.

-#### Authenticating for GitHub
+#### Authenticating with GitHub

-In the old days (yes, it was in color), we sent the username and password to authenticate ourselves to GitHub whenever we wanted to push code to it.
-However, to ensure stronger authentication, GitHub has moved to other techniques.
-We will use SSH keys.
+In the old days (yes, it was in color), we sent the username and password to authenticate ourselves with GitHub whenever we wanted to push code.
+However, to ensure stronger authentication, GitHub now uses other techniques.
+We will use **SSH keys**.

-The first step is to create an SSH Key.
+The first step is to create an SSH key.
 Instructions for that process can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-Once you've created the link, you need to link the public key to your account on GitHub.
-The directions for doing that can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+Once you’ve created the key, you need to link the public key to your account on GitHub.
+Directions for doing that can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 Follow those directions before moving on to the next section.

-#### Committing your Code
+#### Committing Your Code

-Before you can push your code, you need to commit your code in git.
+Before you can push your code, you need to commit it in Git.
 First, select which code you will be committing with the following command:

 ```bash
 git add basic_math.cpp